susisu/est-ocaml/README.md

 ### Language
 #### Syntax
-The syntax of the language is very informally expressed as follows.
+The syntax of the language can be very informally described as follows.

 ```
-<term> ::= <literal>
+<term> ::= <literal>                                  -- literal (number)
            <identifier>                               -- variable
            "[" <term> "," <term> "," ...  "]"         -- vector
            <term> <term>                              -- application
            "let" <identifier> "=" <term> "in" <term>  -- let-binding
 ```

-Terms can be (or must be, for some cases) parenthesized.
+Terms can be parenthesized freely, and must be for some cases.
 For example, a let-binding must be parenthesized when it is used in an application.

 *Literals* are numbers like `1`, `3.14`, `6.626e-34`.

 *Identifiers* must start with alphabetical letter or `$`, followed by letters, digits, `$`, `'` or `_`.
-All of `x`, `x1`, `Foo_bar'` and `$0` are valid identifiers.
+All `x`, `x1`, `Foo_bar'` and `$0` are valid identifiers.

-*Applications* are usual function applications, `f x` can be pronounced as "apply a function `f` to the argument `x`".
+*Applications* are usual function applications.
+`f x` can be pronounced as "apply a function `f` to the argument `x`".
-Arguments are not needed to parenthesized as languages like C.
+Arguments are not needed to be parenthesized as in languages like C.
 They are left-associative i.e. `f x y` = `(f x) y`.

 *Let-bindings* are used to bind a variable to the first expression in the second (body).
 For example, `let x = 1 + 2 in 3 * x` is evaluated to `9`.

-In addition, operators can also be used in expressions.
+In addition, prefix and infix operators can also be used in expressions.
 See [Operators](#operators) for the available operators and the precedence between them.

 #### Types